 My body was crying out for change and I am so glad I listened.
 By caring for myself and believing in my inner strength, I was able to redirect my energy in a massive way.
 It led me down this path of helping others to rediscover the body's innate wisdom and its incredible power to heal itself.
 I strongly believe that everyone can learn how to listen to the body in a way that changes their life beyond just physical symptoms.
 The emotional healing journey that coincides with becoming more in body can open you up to a state of greater awareness, wellness, and joy.

-Taylor is an emotions guide and alignment therapist with a focus on mind-body-spirit techniques that release tension in the body and mind.
+Taylor is an emotions guide and intuitive coach with a focus on mind-body-spirit techniques that release tension in the body and mind.
 Her healing practice is based on her own personal healing journey involving an autoimmune condition, chronic back and neck pain, and several car accidents.

 She is an Egoscue Method practitioner trained by the Egoscue University and integrates anthropological understandings of functional movement and adaptive anatomy into her practice.
 As part of a master’s program in applied and medical anthropology, Taylor completed thesis research on the connection between autoimmune conditions and childhood trauma.
 In conjunction with her master's coursework, Taylor briefly attended chiropractic college for a better understanding of anatomy and biomechanics.